 That’s because my goals were vague, lofty, and unfocused.
 “Get toned arms”; “Learn a new language”; “Save more money”.
 The intentions were there, but how exactly did I think I was going to make any of these dreams come true?

 Finally, I realized what I’d been doing wrong.
 I’d been following every rule in the “How to give up on your New Year’s Resolutions by February” guide.
 A few years ago, I was given some excellent advice: to make a specific, realistic goal with a timeline built right into it.
 I decided to try one new thing every week.
 Not only did I succeed, my resolution had turned into habit by April.
 I’ve been setting – and achieving – realistic goals ever since.

 I know I’m not the only one who’s struggled to see a resolution through to December, so I came up with a list of what to do and what not to do.
-I hope you find a relevant tip in here that will help you achieve all of your 2016 goals!
+I hope you find a relevant tip in here that will help you achieve all of your goals this year!